Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver’s FVDED in the Park Music Festival

 FVDED in the Park

-The admission gates at FVDED in the Park
+The Admission Gates at FVDED in the Park

 What to Bring and Not to Bring

 As with many music festivals these days, there are things you are allowed to take to FVDED in the Park and things you are not allowed to take.
-Exact rules for the 2024 event are to be confirmed.

 Recommended Things to Take